-PE is taught discreetly in PE sessions for each year group.
+PE is taught discreetly in hourly sessions for each year group.
 PE skills are taught against the IPCS Objectives to cover skills, fitness, team games, tactics, gymnastics, dance and swimming.
 Progress is monitored and assessed against the National Curriculum targets.
 Click on the link to view Physical Education Long Term Plan for Marsh Hill.
 Sport is taught in several after school clubs throughout the year including; netball, dance, football, cheerleading, cricket and gymnastics.
 Pupils also take part in regular Inter School Level 2 Competitions and are taught skills and techniques to support these with the Sports Coach prior to a competition, in small groups.

 Design and Technology develops children’s skills and knowledge in design, structures, mechanisms, electrical control and a range of materials, including food.
 It encourages children's creativity and encourages them to think about important issues.
 There are two elements within the Design and Technology curriculum.
 Children learn about the designed and made world and how things work.
 In addition, they learn to design and make products for a particular purpose.
 At Marsh Hill Primary School, we have adapted the curriculum to meet our school’s needs.
 In the timetable, there is allocated time for DT and art which forms part of a creative afternoon across the school.
 Where possible, teachers plan lessons that link with their topic.
 However, sometimes there needs to be standalone lessons to teach specific skills such as food technology.
 Teachers assess pupils’ progress termly using Target Tracker.